-299. Carnation in yellow gold enamelled translucent red bronze, the engraved green gold stalk, leaves and bud enamelled translucent green, in a rock crystal pot No marks In the Royal Collection at Sandringham Height: 71/4"
+299. Carnation in yellow gold enamelled translucent red bronze, the engraved green gold stalk, leaves and bud enamelled translucent green, in a rock crystal pot No marks

+In the Royal Collection at Sandringham

+Height: 74"

 LXIII.
 Basket of lilies of the valley in yellow gold.
-Nine sprays of lilies with engraved green gold stalks, carved nephrite leaves and pearl and rose diamond flowers grow in a bed of spun green gold 'moss' composed of clipped wire polished and unpolished in patches the year 1896
+Nine sprays of lilies with engraved green gold stalks, carved nephrite leaves and pearl and rose diamond flowers grow in a bed of spun green gold 'moss' composed of clipped wire polished and unpolished in patches

-The following is a translation of the Russian inscription engraved underneath the basket:

-To Her Imperial Majesty, Tsarina Alexandra Feodorovna from the Iron-works management and dealers in the Siberian iron section of the Nijegorodski Fair in
+The following is a translation of the Russian inscription engraved underneath the basket: To Her Imperial Majesty, Tsarina Alexandra Feodorovna from the Iron-works management and dealers in the Siberian iron section of the Nijegorodski Fair in the year 1896 Signed: H.W.

-Gold mark: crossed anchors Wartski photograph Height: $7\frac{1}{2}''$
+Gold mark: crossed anchors Wartski photograph Height: 71"

 LXIV.
-Green gold dandelion 'seed-clock' composed of strands of asbestos fibre, spun platinum and rose diamonds, with two nephrite leaves in a carved rock crystal pot Height: $5.5^{5/7}{.8}$
+Green gold dandelion 'seed-clock' composed of strands of asbestos fibre, spun platinum and rose diamonds, with two nephrite leaves in a carved rock crystal pot Height: $5\frac{5}{8}$ " In a private collection in the United States

-300. Japonica with flowers in pinky white opaque enamel with rose diamond centres, engraved dull green gold stalk, carved nephrite leaves in a rock crystal pot No marks In the Royal Collection at Sandringham Height: $6_4^{3''}$
+300. Japonica with flowers in pinky white opaque enamel with rose diamond centres, engraved dull green gold stalk, carved nephrite leaves in a rock crystal pot No marks In the Royal Collection at Sandringham Height: $6\frac{3}{4}$ "